You’re probably wondering why you’re reading an article about guest blogging in 2023. Aren’t we all tired of this tired old marketing tactic?

 You can’t get all your guest post pitches accepted, but doing your research beforehand will help you minimize rejections.

 After figuring out which websites you want to guest post on, the next step is to figure out what their audience wants.
 This step will set you apart from the myriads of guest writers who give out fake compliments or just send generic pitches.
-I do believe in building a relationship via social media before sending a pitch.
+I do believe in building a relationship via social media.
 However, this works only when you genuinely put effort into building the relationship, not because you’re seeking to gain a link.